oleksandrbyk/blog/content/blog/2019-12-14-november-19-dvc-heartbeat.md

 should do the trick for now, we plan to fix the ca_bundle option soon.

 ### Q: I have just finished a lengthy `dvc repro` and I’m happy with the result.
 However, I realized that I didn’t specify a dependency which I needed (and obviously is used in the computation).
-Can I somehow fix it?
-[Add the dependency to the stage file (including the right MD5) without rerunning/reproducing the stage (this is not needed as this additional dependency hasn’t changed).](https://discordapp.com/channels/485586884165107732/563406153334128681/620572187841265675)
+[Can I somehow fix it?](https://discordapp.com/channels/485586884165107732/563406153334128681/620572187841265675)

+Add the dependency to the stage file without rerunning/reproducing the stage.
+This is not needed as this additional dependency hasn’t changed.

-You need to edit the DVC-file.
+You would need to edit the DVC-file.
 In the deps section add:

 ```yaml
 -path: not/included/file/path